 A + 2 B → 3 C

-While the form of the differential rate law might be very complicated, many reactions have a rate law of the following form:
+While the form of the differential rate law might be very complicated, many reactions have a rate law of the form

-The initial concentrations of A and B are known; therefore, if the initial reaction rate is measured, the only unknowns in the rate law are the rate constant, k, and the exponents a and b.
+The initial concentrations of A and B are known, because one knows how the reaction mixture was prepared.
+Therefore, if the initial reaction rate is measured, the only unknowns in the rate law are the rate constant, k, and the exponents a and b.
 One typically measures the initial rate for several different sets of concentrations and then compares the initial rates.

 Initial Concentration of A (mole L-1) |